HackBulgaria/Frontend-JavaScript-1/week1/materials.md

 * A very good reference about the DOM can be found here - https://developer.mozilla.org/en/docs/DOM
 * A short read about JavaScript and the DOM API - https://developer.mozilla.org/en-US/docs/Web/JavaScript/JavaScript_technologies_overview

+We are going to use jQuery for our DOM manipulations.

+There is no better way to start with jQuery than this - http://try.jquery.com/

+The first topic is fast so try to cover the 12 videos from "Introduction to jQuery"